aws-samples/aws-serverless-security-workshop/docs/01-add-authentication/README.md

 1. Back to the Edit Folder window, click **update**

-1. Now, go to the **POST /partner** API in the **Manage Partner** Folder in the left hand toolbar
+1. Now, go to the **POST Create Partner** API in the **Manage Partner** Folder in the left hand toolbar

 1. In the **Body** tab, fill in the name of the partner company to register, and click **Send**.
 You should get in the response the client ID and secret for the company you registered.

 	![](images/1E-register-partner-success.png)

-1. Note down the `ClientId` and `ClientSecret` from the output.
+1. Note down the `ClientId` and `ClientSecret` from the output in your text editor.
 This is the client credentials "Cherry Corp" will use to customize unicorns!

 ### <a name="1F"></a>Module 1F: Use the partner company client credentials to customize unicorns